Help Center

 🔐

-Lock is a powerful blocking feature that locks apps you find distracting, while allowing you to open (unlock) the app a limited number of times per day.
-Once that number of unlocks is reached, you will be locked out of entering that app until the next day.
-They work separately from your Sessions and App Limit to give you an added layer of protection.
+Open Limit is a powerful blocking feature that keeps apps/websites you find distracted locked on the iOS version of Opal.
+It allows you to set the number of times per day you can open a apps and/or websites.
+Once that number has been reached, you will be locked out of entering those apps and/or websites until the next day.
+Open Limits work separately from your Sessions and Time Limits to give you an added layer of protection.

-To add an Lock, take the following steps:
+To add an Open Limit, take the following steps:

 • Tap on the “Blocks” tab

-• Tap on the "+" icon in the top right corner
+• Tap on the "+ New Block" icon

 • The "Apps Blocked"

-• The "For Up To" period of time you may unlock your Apps
+• The "For Up To" period of time you may unlock your apps/websites

-In the "Difficulty" level, you will have two protection level options available:
+In the "Reset Allowed" level, you will have two protection level options available:

-How do I unlock or edit my Lock?
+How do I unlock or edit my Open Limit on iOS?

-There are two ways to unlock your app.
+There are two ways to unlock or edit your Open Limit.
 First up, you are welcome to open the app you want to unlock directly from your Home screen of your device.
 Just tap the“Use [app]” prompt from the shield screen.
 You may also unlock or edit your lock from within the Opal app.
 Here is how:

 • Open the Opal App